 15. Majsan – the island that looks like The Rolling Stones logo

-Our list of islands that look like things continues with nature’s tribute to rock’n’roll.
+Our list of cool islands that look like things continues with nature’s tribute to rock’n’roll.
 The Croatian island of Majsan looks like the most famous logo in music history – the Tongue and Lips that became an iconic Rolling Stones brand.
 The contour of Mick Jagger’s signature pouty lips with a tongue sticking out was not something you expected to find in the Adriatic, was it?

 John Pasche, who designed the logo in 1970, probably never heard of Majsan, so let’s give it a quick introduction.
 The island is located in the Pelješac Channel of Southern Dalmatia, a part of the Korčula archipelago.
 Its land area is just over 0,15 square kilometers, and the coast stretches 1,74 kilometers.